CityOfNewYork/patterns-cli/readme.md

 ### 🔌 Demonstrate and document markup once

-Write dynamic and reusable markup used to create live demonstrations and document markup once using [slm-lang](https://github.com/slm-lang) (an html template language inspired by Pug).
+Write dynamic and reusable markup used to create live demonstrations and document markup once using [slm-lang](https://github.com/slm-lang) (an HTML template language inspired by Pug).

 ```pug
 - this.accordion = {}